Protonull/PaperBuilder/README.md

     * `npm install`
     * `npm start`

+### Versions

+You can specify a particular version by doing

+    * `npm start -- --version=1.16.1`

+*(Yes, that first double dash is necessary, it tells node to pass through the arguments to the script being run.)*

 ### Windows

 If you're using Windows, you'll need to run those npm commands inside of Git Bash or WSL.